Functions continuous on curves in o-minimal structures: Good bounds and -closures

-\begin{lemma} Assume Condition \ref{uniquecond} holds.
-If $f$ is a good bound at $i$ then there exists $f'$ such that $f'\ge f$ on some definable set containing $\bar c$, and $f'$ is a good bound at $i-1$. \end{lemma} \begin{proof} Note that there must be a principal type at or before the $i-1$ coordinate in $p$, otherwise the good bound requirement is vacuous.
+\begin{lemma} Let Condition \ref{uniquecond} hold.
+Suppose that Condition \ref{uniquecond} also holds for $i-1$.
+If $f$ is a good bound at $i$ then there exists $f'$ with $f'\ge f$ on some definable set containing $\bar c$, and $f'$ a good bound at $i-1$. \end{lemma} \begin{proof} By the definition of a good bound, there is some $A$-definable $C\subseteq C^0$ such that $f$ is continuous and non-negative on $C\cup\icl(i,C)$ with $f(\icl(i,C))=0$.
+If $\tp(c_i/\bar c_{<i}A)$ is algebraic, then we can define $f'$ to equal $f$ on a definable set containing $\bar c$, so we may suppose not.